 A downloadable version is available here.

-Click here to visit the LL.M. academic policies page.
+Click here to view the LL.M.
+Student Handbook.

 Family Educational Rights and Privacy Act

 Students attending a law school accredited by the American Bar Association (ABA) may apply to visit FIU Law.

 Visitor applicants must complete the Visiting Student Application and should submit this with a statement indicating the reasons for wanting to attend the FIU Law.
 Students must focus on the law school academic experience.
 In addition, all applicants are required to submit a resume.